sdss/apogee_drp/docs/data.rst

 ****

 There are a large number of APOGEE data products and directores.
 The structure of the data products themselves is called the "data model".
-There is a new SDSS-V data model product that is now used to describe all of the data files.
+There is a new `SDSS-V data model product <https://wiki.sdss.org/pages/viewpage.action?spaceKey=DATAMODEL&title=.Datamodel+vsdsswork>`_ product (you need SDSS-V wiki authentication to access this) that is now used to describe all of the data files.
+This is still incomplete, but the older `SDSS data model <https://data.sdss.org/datamodel/files/>`_ is still useful during the transition period

 The directory structure and file names are set by the ``tree`` product.
 The SDSS-V settings are available `here <https://github.com/sdss/tree/blob/sdss5/data/sdss5.cfg>`_.
 Some examples are::